-“DEXA scans are typically not recommended for young women or women under the age of 65.
-Generally, women have good bone health and very little bone loss up until this point,” explains Becky Souder, DO, primary care physician with Main Line HealthCare Family Medicine in Paoli.
+“DEXA scans are typically not recommended for women under the age of 65.
+Generally, women have good bone health and very little bone loss up until this point,” explains Nancy Rist, MD, primary care physician with Main Line HealthCare Primary Care in Aston.

 If you don’t fall into one of these categories, there are still ways to ensure good bone health.

 “As early as your teen years, twenties, and thirties, you can begin practicing healthy habits that will lead to optimal bone health,” says Dr. Rist.
 “Women are actually in their critical bone-building years during their adolescence, so it’s important to set an example for our daughters and granddaughters by practicing these habits.”

 You can keep your bones strong—starting today—by following a regular exercise routine that incorporates both aerobic and weight-bearing exercises and ensuring that your diet is rich in nutrients like Vitamin D, calcium, magnesium, and zinc, which are important for building strong bones.
 Milk, lean meats, fish, and green, leafy vegetables incorporate many of these.
 In addition, limit your alcohol intake to one drink per day and, if you’re a smoker, quit.

 Even if you’re over 65 and having regular DEXA scans, these healthy habits can still benefit your bone health.
 If you have questions about whether or not your diet has enough of the right nutrients, or whether an exercise routine is right for you, talk to your physician.